The BahamasOfficial Name: Commonwealth of The Bahamas

 Air Travel: All U.S. citizens are required to present a valid U.S. passport in order to enter The Bahamas, as well as to enter or re-enter the United States when traveling by air.
 U.S. citizens do not need visas for short trips to The Bahamas for tourist/business purposes, however, Bahamian regulations require that air passengers entering for tourism have a round trip ticket.
 Travelers should be prepared to show return/onward travel arrangements to immigration authorities if requested.
 Passengers arriving with one way tickets could be denied entry.

 Sea Travel: U.S. citizens traveling to The Bahamas by sea on private watercraft or most commercial vessels must have a valid passport.
-Those traveling by sea on an officially-designated “closed-loop cruise”, meaning that the port of entry is the same port as the port of re-entry upon return to the U.S., may enter using a passport, passport card, or other Western Hemisphere Travel Initiative (WHTI) compliant document, however, it is prudent to obtain a passport before travel in case of an unforeseen emergency that requires a cruise passenger to disembark and return by air.
+Those traveling by sea on an officially-designated “closed-loop cruise”, meaning that the port of entry is the same port as the port of re-entry upon return to the U.S., may enter using a passport, passport card, or other Western Hemisphere Travel Initiative (WHTI) compliant document, however, we strongly recommend visitors obtain a passport before travel in case of an unforeseen emergency that requires a cruise passenger to disembark and return by air.
 (Please verify with your cruise line if your intended cruise is designated a closed-loop cruise.)
 Travelers arriving via private watercraft are charged docking fees.

 We strongly encourage all U.S. citizens to apply for a passport book or passport card well in advance of anticipated travel.
 You can call 1-877-4USA-PPT (1-877-487-2778) for information on how to apply for passports.
 If you are planning on an extended stay, be prepared to present evidence of financial solvency upon entry to The Bahamas.
 Contact the Embassy of the Commonwealth of The Bahamas for the most current visa information.